What Is The Best Fishing Travel Bag?

 Yet again there are advantages for both, hard cases will do a better job of protecting your delicate equipment however again as I tend to find with my job having to explore very remote destinations, often there is a restriction that only soft bags are allowed so they can be squeezed and moulded into tight cargo holds on small planes.

-4 Fly rods.
-Do you check them in inside your bags or as carry on?
+4. Fishing rods.
+Do you check them in inside your bags or pay separately?

 Another dilemma that has us anglers biting away at our nails at the luggage belt waiting to see if our luggage turns up in one piece.
-I really don’t want to have to carry my rods around with me at the airport and on the planes, I prefer to I use travel multi-joint fly rods to have my rods in fly rod tubes packed securely inside my bag, so the bag needs to be long enough to take these standard rod tubes.
+I really don’t want to check in another piece of luggage at the airports, I prefer to use travel multi-joint rods packed in a hard rod tube packed securely inside my bag, so the bag needs to be long enough to take these standard rod tubes.

 I have tested a full range of travel bags over the years from low-cost budget bags to the very expensive luxury models, but I am still yet to find a travel bag that will last me more than one season.
 (I do travel lots each year running a fishing holiday business) which probably makes me a tackle manufactures worst nightmare.

 I would love to hear your views and recommendations, do not be shy, comment below and also share to as many people as possible.
 The more peoples experiences we receive the better.
 You never know between us all we may end up designing the best travel bag ever to be put into production.

 Please feel free to recommend any make or model based on actual experience and post your comments in the comment box at the bottom of this page.